hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 ---
-Description: How to run Besu and Teku on the Merge Testnet
+Description: How to run Besu and Teku on the Merge testnet
 ---

-# Run clients on the Merge Testnet
+# Run clients on the Merge testnet

-You can test Besu as an [execution client](../Concepts/Merge.md) and [Teku](https://docs.teku.consensys.net/en/stable/) as a [consensus client](../Concepts/Merge.md) on the [Kiln Merge Testnet](https://blog.ethereum.org/2022/03/14/kiln-merge-testnet/).
+You can test Besu as an [execution client](../Concepts/Merge.md) and [Teku](https://docs.teku.consensys.net/en/stable/) as a [consensus client](../Concepts/Merge.md) on the [Kiln Merge testnet](https://blog.ethereum.org/2022/03/14/kiln-merge-testnet/).

 ## Prerequisites